NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-It is obvious VISMO PVM-2703 bedside monitor making use of Smart Cables is still a configured monitor.
-The only advantage of using Smart Cables is to allow sharing of a connector socket that is of negligible hardware cost; the cost needed to make use of Smart Cables is however, far higher.
-It does not make logical sense.
+Concluding, it is obvious VISMO PVM-2703 bedside monitor making use of Smart Cables is still a configured monitor.
+The only advantage of using Smart Cables is to allow sharing of a connector socket that is of negligible hardware cost; it is just a magic show and illogical for practical use.
+We are therefore justified to look for the real motive behind its continued use.

-The value captured by users using the Smart Cables is negative
+The manufacturer has no clue the captured value from using Smart Cables is negative for users

-Without sharing, both one channel of IBP and one channel of mainstream CO2 are freely available for use by plugging a non-coded measurement cable into their respective dedicated socket; it is poor logic to save the cost of a cheap connector socket at the expense of compromised sharing!
+Without sharing, both one channel of IBP and one channel of mainstream CO2 are freely available for use by plugging a non-coded measurement cable into their respective dedicated socket; it is poor logic to save the cost of a cheap connector socket at the expense of usage freedom!

 The output of the CO2 kit sets are processed digital serial data that should go straight to the DPU

-The mainstream CO2 parameter is supplied as a self-contained serial kit set with digital serial processed data ready for use by the DPU of the monitor, using the MULTI-parameter socket only as a link.
-There is no need to compete for a MULTI-parameter socket to connect.
+The mainstream CO2 parameter is supplied as a self-contained serial kit set with already-processed digital ready for direct-feeding to the digital processing stage of the monitor, using the multi-parameter socket only as a link.
+There is no need to compete for a yellow multi-parameter socket to connect.

 What benefit can it offer users when necessary connector sockets go missing?

-To save the cost of a cheap connector socket, the monitor has been compromised to do only one of the parameter at any one time, it is in reality making for inflexible and constrained monitoring.
+The only advantage is to save the cost of a cheap connector socket, but the monitor has been diminished to do only one of the parameter at a time; it is in reality inflexible and constrained monitoring.

 Elaborate time-sharing are applied to things that are expensive (high in demand, an asset), and not worth the efforts for things that are cheap (high in supply, a commodity) like a connector socket or a switch!
 It only makes sense to see productive efforts being made to time-share a CPU, a car, a hotel room, a yacht, an airplane but not a calculator, a pencil or a pair of scissors.